 Research

-The complex structure of the earth with its marine basins, mountains and volcanoes is a powerful proof for the big scaled and dynamic processes working in the mantle, lithosphere, hydrosphere, atmosphere and cryosphere of the earth.
-The way and nonlinearity of these processes become more and more important for humanity.
-This is due to the rising vulnerability of humanity, caused by fast growing population density, arising new megacities, global extensive ways of communication and structural integration.
-This makes it utterly important to understand the dynamic processes of our earth and its consequent risks.
+The complex structure of the earth with its marine basins, mountains and volcanoes is a powerful proof for the large scale and dynamic processes working in the mantle, lithosphere, hydrosphere, atmosphere and cryosphere of the earth.
+Understanding these processes and their nonlinear behavior is becoming more and more important for humanity.
+This is due to the rising vulnerability of humanity, caused by fast growing population density, new megacities arising, extensive ways of global communication and structural integration.
+This makes it extremely important to understand the dynamic processes of our earth and its consequent risks.

-Because of that, the Institute of Geophysics at the University of Hamburg intensivly carries out earth system science with focus on these processes:
+Because of that, the Institute of Geophysics at the University of Hamburg intensively carries out earth system science with focus on these processes:

-- volcanism (magma rise and accumulation, eruption processes within and outside of the conduit, impact on atmposphere)
+- volcanism (magma rise and accumulation, eruption processes within and outside of the conduit, impact on atmosphere)

 - tectonics (plate- and salt-tectonics and their influence on topography and bathymetry)